AugurTech/handset-detect/README.md

 console.log( parse( userAgent ) );
 ```
-#### NOTE: the library automatically downloads the latest version of the premium database, every 3 days.
+#### NOTE: if you specify premium, the library automatically downloads the latest version of the premium database, every 3 days.
 When it updates the database, and you have `verbose:true` you'll see the following prompts:

 `User-Agent-Parser: Updating database`